 It’s no secret that lips can deflate as you age.
 But, you can plump them right back up by choosing the right lip color.

 Although we’ve all been taught that darker shades can make your lips appear thinner, it’s not completely true.
 We’ve found that choosing a lipstick that’s slightly darker than your natural lip color can enhance your natural beauty.
 Avoid beige tones that can wash you out and go for corals or soft reds instead.
 Also avoid frosted colors that have a tendency to look dry.

 You can also apply a gloss over your lipstick (or use the gloss alone) to add a bit of shine and plumpness to your lips.
 Shop our glosses here.

 5. Use a Lip Liner

-Prevent feathering and make your lips look fuller with a lip liner.
+Another great makeup tip for older women is to prevent feathering and make your lips look fuller with a lip liner.
 But, instead of going darker to define your lips, consider staying as close as possible to your natural lip color for a more natural fullness.

 6. Choose the Right Eye Shadow